ForgeRock/modernize-accelerators/forgerock-am-migration-sso-jit/README.md

 MAVEN_OPTS='-Xmx2g -Xms2g -XX:+CMSClassUnloadingEnabled -XX:MaxPermSize=512m'
 ```

+#### 2.1.2.
+External libraries

 + The source files use some Spring dependencies from the 5.2.1.RELEASE that you will need to download.
 The following JAR files must be added to the WEB-INF/lib directory of the OpenAM war, before building it as described in section 2.4. below:

 + [spring-beans-5.2.1.RELEASE](https://mvnrepository.com/artifact/org.springframework/spring-beans)
 + [spring-core-5.2.1.RELEASE](https://mvnrepository.com/artifact/org.springframework/spring-core)
 + [spring-jcl-5.2.1.RELEASE](https://mvnrepository.com/artifact/org.springframework/spring-jcl)
 + [spring-web-5.2.1.RELEASE](https://mvnrepository.com/artifact/org.springframework/spring-web)

+#### 2.1.3.
+Reverse proxy

+Usually all components are deployed under the same domain, but if your legacy IAM is under another domain than the ForgeRock applications, you will need a reverse proxy in front of both legacy and ForgeRock.
+This will ensure all the cookies will be seen between aplications from the same domain, otherwise SSO can't be achieved.

 ### 2.2.
 Getting the Code